Mentuhotep III

 Sankhkare Mentuhotep III (also Montuhotep III) of the Eleventh Dynasty was Pharaoh of Egypt during the Middle Kingdom.
 He was assigned a reign of 12 years in the Turin Canon.
+Mentuhotep's reign is known for his expedition to Punt and architectural innovations.

 Reign

 Mentuhotep III succeeded his father Mentuhotep II to the throne.
 It is believed that, following his father's long 51 years of reign, Mentuhotep III was relatively old when he acceded to the throne and reigned for 12 years.
 Despite its short duration, Mentuhotep's reign is known for his expedition to Punt and architectural innovations.